d-nel/websiteproj/README.md

 # websiteproj
-*Note: this is a personal project, and honestly this is the biggest hack I have ever programmed. don't use it*
+*Note: this is a personal project, and honestly it's the biggest hack I have ever programmed. don't use it*

 # Set-up